 We would like to invite you and your kids to get involved in our annual Fox Chapel Area Math Pentathlon Games.
 All FCASD K-5 students are eligible and encouraged to participate.

-This six-week afterschool program strengthens basic math concepts and skills through game play that integrates spatial, computational, and logical reasoning.
-Math Pentathlon is a wonderful way to build gamesmanship and math skills in a fun and structured environment.
-Any child who enjoys board games, learning, and competing with friends will love Math Pen!
+This six-week after-school program strengthens basic math/logic concepts and skills through game play that integrates spatial, computational, and logical reasoning, culminating in a district-wide Game Day with the other FCASD elementary schools.
+Math Pentathlon is a wonderful way to build gamesmanship and skills in a fun and structured environment.
+Any child who enjoys board games with friends, learning, and logic puzzles will love Math Pen!

 When does the Math Pentathlon group meet?

-We convene six practice sessions directly after school on consecutive Thursday afternoons starting January 31st through March 7th, culminating with a district-wide Game Day on Saturday, March 9th at Dorseyville Middle School.
+There are six practice sessions directly after school on Wednesday afternoons from January 25th to March 1st, culminating with a district-wide Game Day on Saturday, March 4th at Dorseyville Middle School.

 What kind of games do the kids play?

 Students will learn three games over six weeks.
-Games are divided among three age groups to be developmentally appropriate.
+Games are divided among three age groups in order to be developmentally appropriate.
 Division 1 consists of K-1 students and has games that emphasize geometry, addition, and strategy.
-Division 2 offers games for grades 2 – 3 that focus more on logic, spatial awareness, and arithmetic.
-Division 3 targets grades 4 – 5 with games that address fractions, categorization and grouping, and strategy.
+Division 2 offers games for grades 2-3 that focus more on logic, spatial awareness, and arithmetic.
+Division 3 targets grades 4-5 with games that address problem-solving with multiple variables.
+Games are rotated each year, so that students in the same division are applying new skills.

-This program is one of O’Hara’s biggest, so it is only possible through the support of parent volunteers.
-As such, it is expected that each participating student has a parent volunteer commit to helping out for at least two Thursday practice sessions from 3:30 to 4:45pm.
-Volunteering consists of helping hand out and collect game materials and answering student questions when the Mathletes are practicing.
-Helpful hint: Two sessions in a row is often preferable for volunteers since we play each game for two weeks, so they would only need to learn one game.
+This program is one of O’Hara’s biggest, and it is only possible through the support of volunteers.
+As such, it is expected that each participating student has a volunteer commit to at least two practice sessions from 3:45 to 5:00 pm.
+Volunteers hand out and collect game materials, answer student questions, and generally help out as needed.

 Are clearances required to volunteer?